zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 1. Open the file `zowe.yaml`.
 2. Configure the following properties:

-   * **components.gateway.apiml.service.hostname**
+   * **apiml.service.hostname**

      This property is used to set the API Gateway hostname.
+The value can be set by defining the `ZWE_haInstance_hostname` property in the `zowe.yaml` file.

-   * **components.gateway.apiml.service.port**
+   * **apiml.service.port**

      This property is used to set the API Gateway port.
+The value can be set by defining the `ZWE_configs_port` property in the `zowe.yaml` file.

-   * **components.gateway.apiml.service.discoveryServiceUrls**
+   * **apiml.service.discoveryServiceUrls**

      This property specifies the Discovery Service URL used by the service to register to Eureka.

-   * **components.gateway.apiml.service.preferIpAddress**

-     Set the value of this property to `true` to advertize a service IP address instead of its hostname.

-     **Notes:**
-       * If you set this property to `true` on the Discovery Service, ensure that you modify the value of `discoveryLocations:` to use the IP address instead of the hostname.
-Failure to modify the `discoveryLocations:` value prevents Eureka from detecting registered services.
-As a result, the **available-replicas** is empty.
-       * Enabling this property may also cause issues with SSL certificates and Subject Alternative Name (SAN).
+The value can be set by defining the `ZWE_DISCOVERY_SERVICES_LIST` property in the `zowe.yaml` file.

    * **components.gateway.apiml.security.ssl.verifySslCertificatesOfServices**